 Pilot jobs are currently available to fly the E190 in Casablanca, Morocco and the E145 in West Africa.
-See the world and build your experience with an airline perfectly positioned on the edge of Europe, that serves a vast network of over 80 destinations, or explore West Africa on placement with our exciting new airline client.
+See the world and build your experience with an airline perfectly positioned on the edge of Europe, that serves a vast network of over 80 destinations, experience the Middle East or explore West Africa on placement with our exciting airline clients.

 The E190 is a popular aircraft to fly.
 Embraer technology puts the control within the hands of the pilot and allows the plane to be flown manually if required - pilots are able to take full charge and use their best judgment in certain flying situations.
 The E190 offers airlines and pilots a streamlined maintenance program, a high degree of commonality among the Embraer family and fast turnaround times - some in as little as 15 minutes - which increases daily utilisation and efficiency.

 This aircraft family was first introduced at the Paris Air Show in 1999, entered production in 2002 and the first flight of the E190 was in March 2004.
 The launch customer of the E190 was New York-based low-cost carrier JetBlue with 100 order options in 2003 and took its first delivery in 2005.
 The series is used by mainline and regional airlines around the world and has proven popular with regional airlines in the United States.

 The Embraer E-Jets line is composed of two main commercial families and a business jet variant.
 The smaller E170 and E175 make up the base model aircraft.
 The E190 and E195 are stretched versions, with different engines and larger wing, horizontal stabilizer and landing gear structures.
 The 170 and 175 share 95% commonality, as do the 190 and 195.
 The two families share near 89% commonality, with identical fuselage cross-sections and avionics, featuring the Honeywell Primus Epic Electronic flight instrument system (EFIS) suite.
 The E-jets also have winglets to improve efficiency.